akashsuper2000/akashsuper2000/README.md

 ###### Aug 2018 – Dec 2018

 ```
-This project is about detecting license plates from a real-time video feed and
-extracting the license numbers from it.
+ - This project is about detecting license plates from a real-time video feed and extracting the license numbers from it
-Implementation: Detection of the plate, segmentation of characters, OCR on
+ - Implementation: Detection of the plate, segmentation of characters, OCR on the characters
-the characters.
 ```